-We’re going to take this moment to notice our breathing, inhaling slowly through the nose and exhaling fully through the nose.
+Let’s take this moment to notice our breathing, to inhale slowly through the nose and exhale fully through the nose.
 In and out.
-Appreciating each breath, while I tell you my story.
+Continue on this way, noticing your breath, while I tell you a story.

-I was on a spiritual journey for thirty years.
-I’d read everything that had anything to do with ‘The Way’, the path of capital S self-learning.
-Know thyself was my mantra.
-I was diligent in my quest to ‘stay awake’ and believed I was well on my way to spiritual enlightenment.
-In fact, after thirty years I thought I was one of the most enlightened people I’d ever met.
+Once upon a time there was a person who’d been on a spiritual journey for thirty years.
+She’d read everything that had anything to do with ‘the Way’, the Tao, the path of capital S self-learning.
+Hew whole purpose was self-realization.
+She was diligent in her quest to ‘become awake’, and each day she believed she was a little closer to spiritual enlightenment.
+In fact, after thirty years she thought she was one of the most enlightened people she’d ever met.